soarlab/paf/README.md

 #### Setup
 The script ```install``` can install all the requirements automatically.

-Clone this repository.
-From the home directory of PAF digit:
+After you clone this repository, from the home directory of PAF digit:
 ```./install```

 This is going to install: